mikenemat/PicoBlaster/README.md

 * Pico Keypad (there are different versions - tested with SI4010 IC model with ON/OFF/DIM UP/DIM/DOWN/FAV buttons commonly sold at Home Depot)
 * ESP8266 Module (Tested with Adafruit Feather Huzzah ESP8266)
 * Connect ESP8266 3.3V and GND Pico battery + and - terminals (remove battery first, consider using a Schottky diode in series with 3.3V)
+* Consider cutting out battery retention clamp for easier access to IC legs, not mandatory.
 * Connect GPIOs to the SI4010 chip in the Pico as follows:
 * GPIO12 ESP = ON = SI4010 PIN 12/GPIO2
 * GPIO14 ESP = OFF = SI4010 PIN 10/GPIO4